-The accompanying schedule of expenditures of federal awards (the "Schedule") includes the federal grant activity of Kirtland Community College (the "College") under programs of the federal government for the year ended June 30, 2021.
+The accompanying schedule of expenditures of federal awards (the "Schedule") includes the federal grant activity of Kirtland Community College (the "College") under programs of the federal government for the year ended June 30, 2022.
 The information in this Schedule is presented in accordance with the requirements of Title 2 U.S. Code of Federal Regulations Part 200, Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards (Uniform Guidance).
 Because the Schedule presents only a selected portion of the operations of the College, it is not intended to and does not present the financial position, changes in net position or cash flows of the College.

 Expenditures reported on the Schedule are reported on the accrual basis of accounting, which is described in Note 1 to the College's financial statements.
 Such expenditures are recognized following the cost principles contained in the Uniform Guidance or other applicable guidance, wherein certain types of expenditures are not allowable or are limited as to reimbursement.
+Negative amounts shown on the Schedule represent adustments or credits made in the normal course of business to amounts reported as expenditures in prior years.
 Pass-through entity identifying numbers are presented where available.